-'Application Form' means either a current OneCare paper application form, a OneCare Express electronic application form or any other method which is acceptable to OnePath Life which is completed in respect of a policy as described in the OneCare PDS/OneCare Super PDS dated 26 May 2012.
+'Application Form' means either a current OneCare paper application form, a OneCare Express electronic application form or any other method which is acceptable to OnePath Life which is completed in respect of a policy as described in this PDS.

 'Life insured' means the person(s) nominated in the application as the life to be insured.